m-voit/concepts-of-programming-languages/study-project/paper.md

 Furthermore, there are no generic types in Go, so we have to use an empty interface to simulate an `any` type.
 This makes the code more verbose and less readable than JavaScript code, while providing no benefit to the developer.
-Generally speaking, the Go type system is not tailored to functional programming and is more or less a hurdle to the developer, when used this way.
+Generally speaking, the Go type system is not tailored to functional programming.

 Additionally, using empty interfaces to simulate generic types has an impact on performance, especially when doing many type conversions.
 This is no problem in the rather small parser example, but might become one at a larger scale and should therefore be mentioned [she17].